Constructor-io/constructorio-client-javascript/README.md

 ### Recommendations

-The recommendations module can be used to retrieve item recommendation results for a supplied pod identifier.
+The recommendations module can be used to retrieve recommendations for a given pod.
 Responses will be delivered via a Promise.
 The `parameters` object is optional.
-Item id's may be of type string or array.

 #### Retrieve recommendations
 ```javascript